Deterministic randomness extraction for quantum random number generation with partial trust: Single- and multi-bit deterministic extractors

-As with the single-bit extractor, let us now examine the IID scenario.
-In this case, Thm.~\ref{thm: multi-bit extraction security proof} yields

 Note that the convergence to zero with $n_r$ now only occurs when the dual SDP objective is within the interval $[1/2,\sqrt{2}/2)$.
 We do not consider $\sqrt{2}/2$ to be a fundamental bound, but rather an artifact of the proof technique.
+Equivalent results can again be found for Setts.~\ref{set:untrusted_prep} and~\ref{set:untrusted_meas}.